AbProgr/ds-and-algo/hash-table/README.md

 - Given a same input, it will always produce the same hash.
 - Very optimal with O(1) complexity.
 - The keys in hash table pass-through this hash function for every get/set/delete operation.
 The values are internally accessed by the language based on the output of this hash function.
-- Assigns random memory locations to store this hashed key and value.
+- Assigns random memory locations to store the data.
 - _Collision_ is a state when the hash value of two inputs are the same.
 This is taken care of by the language internally.